 Community Service

-Lend a hand on a variety of meaningful community service projects to support marine conservation along the Pacific coast.
-Wildlife and habitat conservation will be the cornerstones of your efforts as you assist local conservationists with sea turtle night patrols, hatchery support and other duties essential to supporting this important year-round work.
-You’ll live and work in small beachside communities where the ocean plays a huge role in daily life.
-Threats ranging from critical habitat loss to the climate crisis mean there are many opportunities to serve and learn from your host communities here.
-Projects will be based on the most pressing needs at the time of your arrival.
-For example, you may participate in environmental projects such as beach clean-ups, planting native tree saplings or creating signs to promote environmental awareness and sustainability.
+You’ll live and work in small beachside communities where the ocean plays a big role in daily life.
+With threats like habitat loss and the climate crisis, there are many ways to serve and learn from your host communities.
+Projects are based on the most pressing needs when you arrive.
+You may help with beach cleanups, plant native tree saplings or create signs that promote environmental awareness and sustainability.

 Hands-on Learning